Translations of Minetest are automated using weblate at here.

 How to merge translations from hosted weblate

 Translations should be merged in bulk, and not too often, to not create too large "noise" in the commit log.
 A good schedule is once per month.
-Right now, est31 manages translations.
-This section explains the neccessary steps for core devs, in the case est31 isn't around.
-You will need owner access to the hosted repo though, in order to be abled to push the "Rebase" button.
-As of Oct 2015, est31, PilzAdam, and ShadowNinja have such access.
+Right now, nerzhul manages translations.
+This section explains the neccessary steps for core devs, in the case nerzhul isn't around.
+You will need owner access to the hosted repo though, in order to be able to push the "Rebase" button.
+As of Mar 2017, est31, PilzAdam, ShadowNinja, and nerzhul have such access.

 Add weblate as remote: